pierre-rouleau/pel/README.rst

   prefix key.
 For instance in a C buffer, use ``<f12> <f1>`` to access the C-specific PEL PDF, ``<f12> <f2>`` to access the PEL customization buffer to activate C features, and ``f12> <f3>`` to the customization buffers controlling the major mode and related features.

+  - Unlike default Emacs behaviour, PEL can open customization buffer for a group even if it is not yet loaded.
 If they are not loaded PEL will load them for you after prompting.
-Even if the code was not written to support auto-loading of customization variables.
+Even if the package's code was not written to support auto-loading of customization variables.

 - The classical way to control Emacs behaviour has been to write Emacs Lisp code to set variables.
 Although you can still do it with PEL you will